ALTIBASE/Documents/Manuals/Altibase_7.1/eng/External Procedures Manual.md

 Because the Agent Process is subordinate to the service session of the Altibase server, a number of n Agent Processes are created when external procedures are invoked in a number of n client sessions.
 Also, the Agent Process created by a session also terminates when the session does.

+Internal mode loads a dynamic library directly from the Altibase server without an agent process and executes external procedures.

 ## 2. How to Use External Procedures